ludat/conferer/docs/tutorial.md

 * Setting cli params like `./myApp --server.port=5555`
 * Setting an environment variable called `AWESOMEAPP_SERVER_PORT=5555`
 * In a `config/development.properties` file, you can have `server.port=5555`

+But also we get many configurations that we usually can not touch like `server.serverName` (`Server` header that warp reports), `server.timeout` (maximum time in seconds for inactive clients), and 15 other warp configurations.
+If you want to know the options for a package you can take a look at [its docs](/docs/fromConfig/warp)